gaikwadajinkya/gaikwadajinkya.github.io/_pages/cv.md

 Professional Services
 ======
-* Reviewer for Algorithmica journal.
+* Reviewer for Algorithmica journal and IWOCA 2023.

 Academic Achievements
 ======